shreeyasharma1804/notes/Programming/Python.md

 scalene run <python file>   # Scalene profiles the code line by line to show the exact time the line ran for during the profiling and the memory used by it
 ```

+### Context Managers

 ### Decoraters

-Middlewares can be implemented using decoraters
+Middlewares can be implemented using decoraters (Why does the decorator need to return another function ?)

 ```python
 import time